 The Polk County Bar Association is dedicated to serving the legal needs of the citizens of Polk County.
-One of our most important activities is the PCBA Volunteer Lawyers Project, a private bar involvement project that functions in a cooperative effort with legal and social service provides.
-The primary objective is to provide civil legal assistance to the indigent of Polk County through case placement with volunteer attorneys.
+One of our most important activities is the PCBA Volunteer Lawyers Project, a private program that functions in a cooperative effort with volunteer lawyers and social service providers to provide civil legal assistance to eligible Polk County residents.

 The program works in the following ways: